CharlieJT/Recipes/README.md

 then click add after each one to insert.

-10. Go back to the top & go to "Deploy" and scroll down to the list of instructions given to deploy your project to heroku, this should be done in the terminal.
+11. Go back to the top & go to "Deploy" and scroll down to the list of instructions given to deploy your project to Heroku, this should be done in the terminal.

-11. After these step are done correctly, you can scroll to the very top of the page in Heroku & click "Open App".
+12. After these steps are done correctly, you can scroll to the very top of the page in Heroku & click "Open App".
 You will now be able to view the project in Heroku.

 ## Credits